 - Age Lift: They were Billys age in the comics, but appear slightly older here.

 - The Bullies: Lay a beatdown on Freddy Freeman for no apparent reason other than they can.
 It bites them in the ass when Billy sees it.

 - Bully Brutality: They hit Freddie with their truck, and use the fact the impact was severe enough to leave a scratch on the paint as a reason to beat him down.

 - Bullying the Disabled: They don't hesitate to torment Freddy in front of the whole school.
 This is not set in the Golden Age, btw, there will be cameraphone footage of it in-universe.

-- Dirty Coward: One doesn't get the impression that they're badasses when they go two-on-one against Freddy who's younger and smaller than them on top of being crippled.
+- Dirty Coward: One doesn't get the impression that they're badasses when they go two-on-one against Freddy, who's younger and smaller than they are on top of being crippled.